cavo789/blog/blog/2024/02/23/php-devcontainer/index.md

 I will run `code .` to open VSCode and like before, VSCode will suggests opening the folder in a Dev Container.
 Let's do this.

-And voilà, I've Dockerized my PHP codebase.
+And voilà, I've Dockerized my PHP coding environment.
 In my case, I've made `Laravel Todos` in 2018, using PHP 7.1.3 and Laravel 5.x; an eternity then.

 And like in the previous chapter, I can run the commands below to fix coding style issues and fixes all files in my repo: